CSIS-iLab/india-states/_analysis/states-update-february-12-2020.md

 The Odisha cabinet approved the budget for 2020-21 which is likely to reach $21 billion.
 The cabinet also approved execution of five rural piped water supply projects to provide safe drinking water to five Blocks in Sundargarh district. **Source:** [The Hindu](https://www.thehindu.com/news/national/other-states/odisha-cabinet-approves-budget/article30766832.ece)

 The Odisha government approved the amended policy for long-term ore linkage to industries through the Odisha Mining Corporation (OMC).
-The state government amended the policy to attract investment in mechanised ore evacuation system of the OMC, **Source:** [Odisha TV](https://odishatv.in/odisha/amended-policy-for-long-term-ore-linkage-approved-by-odisha-govt-433528)
+The state government amended the policy to attract investment in mechanized ore evacuation system of the OMC. **Source:** [Odisha TV](https://odishatv.in/odisha/amended-policy-for-long-term-ore-linkage-approved-by-odisha-govt-433528)

 **Punjab**

 Punjab is all set to reintroduce social security cess on the registration of sale deeds.
 A 1 percent cess will be imposed on registries in both rural and urban areas.
-The decision was taken by the government after a recent meeting of the resource mobilisation committee. **Source:** [The Tribune](https://www.tribuneindia.com/news/punjab-government-to-impose-1-cess-on-property-registration-37506)
+The decision was taken by the government after a recent meeting of the resource mobilization committee. **Source:** [The Tribune](https://www.tribuneindia.com/news/punjab-government-to-impose-1-cess-on-property-registration-37506)

 The 15th Finance Commission headed by N K Singh has recommended a revenue deficit grant of $1.06 billion to cash-starved Punjab for the financial year 2020-21.
 After Kerala and Himachal Pradesh, Punjab placed third in terms of the amount of revenue deficit grant among 14 states. **Source:** [Times of India](https://timesofindia.indiatimes.com/city/chandigarh/15th-finance-commission-gives-rs-7659-crore-revenue-deficit-grant-to-punjab/articleshow/74021142.cms)